 R.G.)
 Not at present.
 I have some other hobbies for the sake of diversity and to help me maintain sanity.

 SFF.)
 You are one of the founding members of Dream Quest Images.
 Why do you decide to start this company?

 R.G.)
 When I started work as one of Douglas Trumbull team on CLOSE ENCOUNTER I was 18 and the youngest of the 3 young assistants they had hired for that crew.
-The other two were Scott Squires (Doug’s assistant) and Hoyt Yeatman, both assistant cameramen.
-After that film we were scattered elsewhere to other less fun jobs., in 1979 we were called again by Doug and Richard Yuricich to work on STAR TREK:TMP, but realizing we would be laid off afterward, we came up with the idea to form our little garage VFX studio.
+They were Scott Squires (Doug´s assistant) and Hoyt Yeatman, both assistant cameramen.
+After that film we were scattered elsewhere to other less fun jobs., in 1979 we were called again by Doug and Richard Yuricich to work on STAR TREK:TMP, but realizing we´d be laid off afterward, we came up with the idea to form our little garage VFX studio.
 We actually started out doing matte paintings in a two car garage behind a house we rented.
 We soon grew and moved our studio to a warehouse in Culver City.

 SFF.)
 I held up with the most important question to the end: What was the most difficult painting you were working on and why?

 R.G.)
-I must say the most difficult paintings I had to work on weren’t so difficult as they were simply frustrating because of bad design work.
+I must say the most difficult painting I had to work on weren´t so difficult as they were simply frustrating because of bad design work.
 They are the two wide shots of the Vulcan planet for STAR TREK: TMP.
-Michael Minor’s earlier designs that Matthew Yuricich had done at MGM were far superior.
+Michael Minor´s earlier designs that Matthew Yuricich had done at MGM were far superior.
 When Trumbull took over the VFX on that movie they studio hired a new design artist who came up with the sketches I was asked to copy.
 Just painful.
 Thankfully I got to do some other nice matte paintings for the film.

 SFM.)
 Dear Mr. Gioffre.
 I thank you immensely for taking time doing this interview and wish you all the best for your future movie making.